yagikiyoshi/QMMMscripts/dftb+/readme.md

+# Sample files for DFTB+/GENESIS

+## Description
-"dftb_xx.hsd" is a template for generating an input file for DFTB+
+"dftb_xx.hsd" are template files to generate input files for DFTB+

 The following options are added by GENESIS.

-   Geometry
+- Geometry
-   ElectricField
+- ElectricField

- * Note that the program stops with error if these options are present in the template.
+Note that the program stops with error if these options are present in the template.

----
+## List of Contents
 dftb_01.hsd
   Sample for minimization with macro/micro-iteration.
 Self-consistent charges are used for macro-iteration.
 ReadInitialCharges is used for restarting the charge.

 dftb_02.hsd
   Sample for writing the charges in text.
 ReadChargesAsText is needed for restarting the charge.